Snowbird-Bomber Hike In Hatcher Pass, Alaska

 - While being so close to Palmer & Wasilla, areas of Hatcher Pass can feel quite remote so take precautions.

-Click here for a detailed topographic map of this area or to purchase a weatherproof copy
+Click here to purchase a detailed topographic map of this area

 Safety For The Snowbird-Bomber Hike